wp-plugins/js-css-include-manager/readme.txt

 2. Configuration Example

 == Changelog ==

+= 1.3.1 =
+Added a confirmation of Nonce field.

 = 1.3 =
 Adding capability to add file based on conditions (e.g. user is logged in, user is an admin, etc.).